Meet all our doctors at Cleveland Clinic Abu Dhabi.View Doctors

-Diagnostic methods are chosen by the physician based on the patient’s symptoms.
-First, a thorough history is obtained from the patient, then an electrocardiogram (ECG), or electrical recording of the heart, identifies any abnormalities in the generation or distribution of the heart’s electricity.
+Diagnostic methods are selected based on the patient’s symptoms.
+First, a thorough medical history is obtained, then an electrocardiogram (ECG), or electrical recording of the heart, identifies any abnormalities in the generation or distribution of the heart’s electricity.
 Testing is done in the electrophysiology (EP) laboratory.

 To assist in diagnosis and treatment, patients may be asked to wear a lightweight heart monitor for up to seven days.
 If the patient has infrequent but serious symptoms, a tiny heart monitor can be implanted under the skin for up to three years.